pedro2555/iv-vehicle-saver/trunk/IVVehicleSaver/README.txt

 Allows you to save and load vehicles in between game play sessions.
 Saving and loading of vehicles is fully automated.
 Full support with keyboards and XBox 360 controllers.
+Compatible with latest version of Realistic Fuel Mod, saves your fuel data.

 INSTALL:
 Make sure to have: